api3dao/contracts/docs/contracts/api3-server-v1/api3marketv2.md

 API3 users interact with Api3MarketV2 over the [API3 market](../../glossary.md#api3-market) frontend to purchase [data feed](../../glossary.md#data-feed) [subscriptions](../../glossary.md#subscription).
 Api3MarketV2 has an accompanying [AirseekerRegistry](./airseekerregistry.md) that it owns.
 User interactions update AirseekerRegistry, which immediately reconfigures the respective [Airseeker](../../glossary.md#airseeker).
-For example, buying a subscription for a [dAPI](../../glossary.md#dapi) that is currently deactivated will activate it and set its [update parameters](../../glossary.md#update-parameters) to the ones from the subscription, causing Airseeker to immediately start executing updates as specified.
+For example, buying a subscription for a [dAPI](../../glossary.md#dapi) that is currently deactivated will activate it and set its [update parameters](../../glossary.md#update-parameters) as the ones from the subscription plan, causing Airseeker to immediately start executing updates as specified.

 ## The owner